xogroup/bunnybus/API.md

 * `disableExchangeCreate` - flag to dictate if automatic exchange creation should be turned on/off.
 Defaults to `false`.  *[boolean]* **Optional**
  * `dispatchType` - enumerated value to select dispatch mechanism used.  `serial` will flow messages to your message handler(s) in single file.  `concurrent` will flow messages simultaneously to your message handler(s).
 Defaults to `serial`.  *[string]* **Optional**
  * `rejectUnroutedMessages` - flag to direct messages that were unroutable to provided handlers to either be automatically rejected or acknowledged off the queue.
 The default is silent acknowledgements.
 Defaults to `false`.  *[boolean]* **Optional**
+ * `rejectPoisonMessages` - flag to direct poison messages to be automatically rejected to a poison queue or acknowledged off the queue.
+The default is to forward the message to a poison queue.
+Defaults to `true`.  *[boolean]*

 Note that updates in the options directed at changing connection string will not take affect immediately.  [`ConnectionManager.close()`](#async-closename) needs to be called manually to invoke a new connection with new settings.